Prakhar2706/Receipies-CRUD/README.md

 # Receipies
 Receipies is a simple web application built using Django, where users can manage their favorite recipes.
 It features functionality for adding, editing, viewing, and deleting recipes, along with user authentication and image upload.

-## Features

-- **Add, Edit, Delete Recipes**: Users can create, update, or remove their favorite recipes.
-- **Recipe Image**: Users can upload an image for each recipe or update it later.
-- **User Authentication**: Users can log in to manage recipe collection.
-- **Simple UI**: The application comes with a responsive, easy-to-navigate user interface.

 ## Installation
 1. Clone this repository:
    ```bash